hmaidasani/RadialChartImageGenerator/README.md

 # RadialChartImageGenerator
 A simple tool that generates images for animating radial or circular progress charts for the Apple Watch and WatchKit.
+The charts are referred to as rings, dials, radials or circles.

 ![animation1](docs/animate1.gif) ![animation2](docs/animate2.gif) ![animation3](docs/animate3.gif)